During the previous lesson, we’ve discussed the common forex trading order that helps you in the market. Now, let’s delve into the uncommon ones.

 Here, you set both take-profit and stop-loss level at the same.
 This way, you save time in setting two automated orders, the primary and corresponding orders.

-The OTO order acts to automatically execute entry and exit position at your desire level.
+The OTO order acts to execute entry and exit positions at your desired level automatically.
 This way, you get to enter a position at a relatively lower price and mitigate losses by automatically exiting a position when the market snaps unexpectedly.